What the Hell is a 4PL Anyway?

 We have a sneaking suspicion that “4PL” is a term that has been coined because its a nice three letter acronym (TLA) that rolls off the tongue and seems to explain itself nicely.
 It “feels” so right.
 After all everybody knows what a 3PL is – so a 4PL is just an extension of that?
 Right?

 Wrong.
-We went to the trouble of calling up 5 different logistics professionals and asking them, and we got 5 different answers.
+We went to the trouble of calling up 5 different logistics professionals and asking them “what is a 4PL?”, and we got 5 different answers.

 We then went on a mission to track down an answer our team could get behind – and for the reasons why we care see below.
 We thought we would start with the more frequently spotted 3PL.

 What Do We Mean when We Use the Term 3PL?

 With a little help from a Google search and pulled straight from Wikipedia

 A third-party logistics provider (abbreviated 3PL, or sometimes TPL) is a firm that provides service to its customers of outsourced (or “third party”) logistics services for part, or all of their supply chain management functions.

 Actually you can dig a little deeper and get a history for the origin of the term and hows its evolved to the point today where every company that offers some kind of logistics service for hire calls itself a 3PL usually these services are “bundled” together by the provider.
 Services they provide are transportation, warehousing, cross-docking, inventory management, packaging, and freight forwarding.
 In 2008 legislation passed declaring that the legal definition of a 3PL is “A person who solely receives, holds, or otherwise transports a consumer product in the ordinary course of business but who does not take title to the product”.
 We think this is interesting stuff.